fracpete/mxexpression-weka-package/README.md

 You can use attribute values via their 1-based index (as in `attX` and *X* being the 1-based index) or their name (lower case name gets stripped off of all non-alphanumeric characters, eg 'My Att 1' becomes 'myatt1').

+It is also possible to restrict the evaluation to a subset of the attributes in the data, by using the `-attributes` option to define the attribute range.
+The default is to operate on all attributes.

 Main functionality of the [mXparser](https://sourceforge.net/projects/mxparser/) library:
 * basic operators, i.e.: +, -, *, ^, !